Contributing to Azure Quantum

 Unfortunately, code and documentation contributions cannot be accepted on the microsoft/Quantum-NC repository at this time, but bug reports are still very much appreciated.

 There are also a few other, more specialized repositories focusing on auxiliary functionality related to Azure Quantum.

 - msr-quarc/qsharp.sty: LaTeX formatting support for Q# syntax.

 - microsoft/quantum-viz.js: A tool for rendering quantum circuits using pure HTML, used in Q# Jupyter Notebooks.

-Thanks for being a part of the Quantum Development Kit community, we're excited for your contributions!
+Thanks for being a part of the Azure Quantum community!
 If you'd like to learn more about contributing, please continue with one of the following guides.